Frequently Asked Questions

 Is there a romantic lookout?

-Generating the scense that you are on top of the world, now the Lookout is the prefered site of wedding proposals, wedding ceremonies, welcome drinks for retreats and of course, sunset drinks and date nights for in-house guests!
+Generating the sense that you are on top of the world, now the Lookout is the prefered site of wedding proposals, ceremonies, welcome drinks for retreats and of course, sunset drinks and date nights for our in-house guests!

-The gap in the hills at 12 O'clock is "The Heavitree Gap" leading through the ranges into the Alice Springs Township.
-If you look along the ranges you can see the other "gaps" Jessie Gap, Emily Gap to the East, Simpsons Gap to the West.
+The gap in the hills at 12 O'clock is "The Heavitree Gap", leading through the ranges into the Alice Springs Township.
+If you look along the ranges you can see the other "gaps" - Jessie Gap, Emily Gap to the East and Simpsons Gap to the West.

-The white dots before the Heavitree Gap are the planes stores at the Alice Springs Airport.
-During Covid-19 when the whole wolrds fleet of aircraft were almost grounded, there were over 150 jumbo jets stored at the Alice Sprigns Airport.
-It was quite a spectacle.
+The white dots before the Heavitree Gap are the aeroplane stores at the Alice Springs Airport.
+During Covid-19, when most of world's fleet of aircraft was grounded, there were over 150 jumbo jets stored at the Alice Springs Airport.
+It was quite a spectacle!

 Any More Questions?

-Please contact our friendly staff directly to answer any more questions.
+Please contact our friendly team directly to answer any more questions.